apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

-In the `Query Variables` section of GraphiQL, add an array of identifiers - in this case, we'll use a single identifier to book one trip:
+In the `Query Variables` section of GraphiQL, add an array of identifiers.
+In this case, we'll use a single identifier to book one trip:

 ```json:title=(GraphiQL)
 {"tripIDs": ["25"]}